Subscribe to Changes

 LISTEN/NOTIFY

-A dedicated PostgreSQL connection stays open with LISTEN forge_changes.
-No polling.
-Sub-second latency.
+A dedicated PostgreSQL connection stays open with LISTEN forge_changes, avoiding polling and typically delivering sub-second latency.

 Debouncing